 AP Biology: Example Textbook List

-The list below represents examples of textbooks that meet the curricular requirements of AP Biology.
-The list below is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by the College Board.
+The lists below are not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by the College Board.
 Not using a book from this list does not mean that a course will not receive authorization.
 Syllabi submitted as part of the AP Course Audit process will be evaluated holistically, with textbooks considered along with supplementary, supporting resources to confirm that the course as a whole provides students with the content delineated in the curricular requirements of the AP Course Audit.

 Audesirk, Gerald, Bruce E. Byers, and Teresa Audesirk.
 Biology: Life on Earth.
 Upper Saddle River, NJ: Prentice Hall.
-(10th ed.
-2013).

 Campbell, Neil A., and Jane B. Reece.
 Biology.
 Upper Saddle River, NJ: Prentice Hall.
-(8th ed.
-2008).

 Freeman, Scott.
 Biological Science.
 Boston: Prentice Hall.
 (4th ed.
 2010).

 Hillis, David M., David Sadava, H. Craig Heller, and Mary V. Price.
 Principles of Life.
-Sinauer Associates, Inc. (4th ed.
-2010).
+Sinauer Associates, Inc.

 Mader, Sylvia S. Biology.
 Blacklick, OH: McGraw-Hill.
-(11th ed.
-2013).

 Solomon, Eldra, Linda Berg, and Diana W. Martin.
 Biology.
 Independence, KY: Brooks/Cole Thomson Learning.
-(9th ed.
-2011).

 Urry, L.A. et al,.
 Biology in Focus.
-Pearson 2014.
+Pearson.